Junelle Bromfield

-Junelle Bromfield (born 8 February 1998) is a Jamaican track and field athlete.
+Junelle Lyles (née Bromfield) (born 8 February 1998) is a Jamaican track and field athlete.
 She competed in the women's 4 × 400 metres relay event at the 2020 Summer Olympics, competing in the preliminary heat, and won a bronze medal.

 Personal life

-Bromfield is in a relationship with American sprinter Noah Lyles.
-In October 2024, Bromfield and Lyles got engaged.
+Her husband is American sprinter Noah Lyles.
+In October 2024, Bromfield and Lyles got engaged.They were married on April 4, 2026.